 How do I track a maintenance request?

-The Tenant Dashboard gives users an opportunity to find their perfect home, office, or even parking space using TC Rentals.
-As for landlords, they can use TC Rentals to list and promote their own properties, find prospective tenants, and share information about their company, agents, location, etc.
+The Tenant Dashboard gives users an opportunity to find their perfect home, office, or even parking space using Rentals.
+As for landlords, they can use Rentals to list and promote their own properties, find prospective tenants, and share information about their company, agents, location, etc.

 When a property is listed by the landlord, tenants can find it using the Find a Rental feature.
 They can then apply online using the Applications mentioned above.

 This link might be useful for tenants: How do I find the most suitable rental?